 The hotel credit cards I signed-up for leading up to the trip include:

 Club Carlson Premier Rewards Visa.
 I had actually signed-up for both the personal and business version of the card, but only used a portion of the bonuses on this trip.
-The sign-up bonus for the card is 85,000 points and the card gives you a free night when you redeem two or more nights.
+The welcome bonus for the card is 85,000 points (OFFER EXPIRED) and the card gives you a free night when you redeem two or more nights.
 With this in mind, I booked two night stays at the Radisson Blu Bosphorus, Radisson Blu Dubrovnik, and Radisson Blu Split.
 On top of that I received room upgrades at all of these hotels with the free Gold elite status that comes with the card.
 I spent 138,000 Club Carlson points on these stays.

 Most of these hotels are 4 to 5 stars and these 12 nights would have easily cost close to $4,500.
 Not only did I save by not having to pay for accommodation for these nights, but I also enjoyed some very nice hotels.